MichaelAuditore/SpotiApp/README.md

 # Spotify API token

-Always before to run the application you must change the TOKEN provided in file [spotify.service.ts](src/app/services/spotify.service.ts)
+Always before to run the application you must change the TOKEN provided in file [spotify.service.ts](src/app/services/spotify.service.ts) just replace the token property with your Token and that's all

 # Why token doesn't automatically generated?

-It's because only servers are able to do requests to get Spotify OAuth Toke
+It's because only servers are able to do requests to get Spotify OAuth Token

 # Spody